It’s time for the 14th edition of Meet the Contrado Artists: Intricate Illustrations

 All of our artists this month use illustration in their work, and it creates an amazing, dramatic effect.
 Join us as we speak to them about where it all started, what sparks their imagination and where they find their inspirations.

 Hazel from Avalana Design has been designing for around eight years now.
 Favouring illustrations and watercolour, her work features a lot of flora, fauna and animals.
-She entwines this with bold geometrics which are often inspired by spiritual geometry, celestial influences and those of bygone eras.
+Hazel entwines this with bold geometrics.
+Often inspired by spiritual geometry, celestial influences and those of bygone eras.
 Although her design style has evolved over the last eight years, flora and fauna have always been a staple of her work.
 The added elements and the intricacies are what came later.

 Hazel uses trend analysis and market research in her thought process when creating a new design.
 She draws inspiration from everywhere and uses this to start painting and drawing.
 She then scans these and using a mixture of Photoshop, Illustrator and AVA she builds up the designs until they become the finished piece.
 Hazel’s main influences are Anahata Katkin aka PAPAYA! and she has recently discovered Bruno Penabranca.
 Alexander Mc Queen, Gucci, Delpozo and William Morris.
 She says